kevin218/Eureka/docs/source/ecf.rst

 window_len
 ''''''''''
 Used during Optimal Extraction. window_len is only used when fittype = 'smooth' or 'meddata' (when computing median frame).
 It sets the length scale over which the data are smoothed.
-Default is 31.
 You can set this to 1 for no smoothing when computing median frame for fittype=meddata.
 For more information, see the source code of :func:`optspex.optimize<eureka.S3_data_reduction.optspex.optimize>`.

 median_thresh